- If you wait too long to repair your roof, you may end up causing more damage to your home.

 - Regularly Check for Leaks

 Leaks are one of the most common types of roof damage, so it’s essential to check for them regularly.
 Look for any signs of water damage inside your home, such as stains on ceilings or walls, mold or mildew growth, or peeling paint.
 If you find any leaks, repair them promptly to prevent further damage.

 Flashings are metal strips used to seal around vents, chimneys, and other openings in your roof.
 Over time, flashings can become loose or damaged, allowing water to leak into your home.
 During your inspection, ensure all flashings are securely fastened and free of any holes or gaps.

 Need Roofing Services in Leawood, KS?

-HT Roofing & Construction INC. has been a full-service roofing company providing quality service to the Leawood, KS area for over ten years.
+HT Roofing & Construction has been a full-service roofing company providing quality service to the Leawood, KS area for over ten years.
 We are dedicated to providing our clients with the most durable and safest roofing solutions.
 We offer various services, including new roof replacement and repairs, gutter replacement and repair, and siding replacement and repair.
 Contact us today for a free estimate on your next project!